Identification and Estimation of Average Causal Effects in Fixed Effects Logit Models: Abstract

 \section{Abstract}

-This article considers average marginal effects (AME) in a panel data fixed effects logit model.
-Relating the identified set of the AME to an extremal moment problem, we first show how to obtain sharp bounds on the AME straightforwardly, without any optimization.
-Then, we consider two strategies to build confidence intervals on the AME.
-In the first, we estimate the sharp bounds with a semiparametric two-step estimator.
-The second, very simple strategy estimates instead a quantity known to be at a bounded distance from the AME.
-It does not require any nonparametric estimation but may result in larger confidence intervals.
-Monte Carlo simulations suggest that both approaches work well in practice, the second being often very competitive.
-Finally, we show that our results also apply to average treatment effects, the average structural functions and ordered, fixed effects logit models.
+This paper studies identification and estimation of average causal effects, such as average marginal or treatment effects, in fixed effects logit models with short panels.
+Relating the identified set of these effects to an extremal moment problem, we first show how to obtain sharp bounds on such effects simply, without any optimization.
+We also consider even simpler outer bounds, which, contrary to the sharp bounds, do not require any first-step nonparametric estimators.
+We build confidence intervals based on these two approaches and show their asymptotic validity.
+Monte Carlo simulations suggest that both approaches work well in practice, the second being typically competitive in terms of interval length.
+Finally, we show that our method is also useful to measure treatment effect heterogeneity.

 \textbf{Keywords:} Fixed effects logit models, panel data, partial identification. \\ \textbf{JEL Codes:} C14, C23, C25.